On Learning Over-parameterized Neural Networks: A Functional Approximation Perspective: Introduction

+Inspired by a recent line of work \cite{du2018gradient,arora2019fine}, we focus on characterizing the evolutions of the neural network prediction errors under GD method.
+This focus is motivated by the fact that the neural network representation/approximation of a given function might not be unique \cite{klusowski2018approximation}, and this focus is also validated by experimental neuroscience \cite{marder2006variability,athalye2018evidence}.

-\paragraph{Contributions} It turns out that when the network is sufficiently over-parameterized, the matrices involved in the aforementioned matrix representation individually approximate {\em an} integral operator which is determined by the feature vector distribution $\rho$ only.
-Consequently, GD method can be viewed as {\em approximately} apply the powers of this integral operator on the underlying/target function $f^*$ that generates the responses/labels.
+\paragraph{Contributions} It turns out that the evolution of the network prediction error can be neatly described in a matrix form.
+When the network is sufficiently over-parameterized, the matrices involved individually approximate {\em an} integral operator which is determined by the feature vector distribution $\rho$ only.
+Consequently, GD method can be viewed as {\em approximately} applying the powers of this integral operator on the underlying/target function $f^*$ that generates the responses/labels.
+The advantages of taking such a functional approximation perspective are three-fold: \begin{itemize} \item We showed in Theorem \ref{thm: vacuous rate} and Corollary \ref{col: corollary of diminising eigenvalues} that the existing rate characterizations in the influential line of work \cite{du2018gradient,arora2019fine,du2018gradientlee} approach zero (i.e., $\to 0$) as $n\to \infty$.
+This is because the spectra of these matrices, as $n$ diverges, concentrate on the spectrum of the integral operator, in which the unique limit of the eigenvalues is zero.